-Additional certification may be highly desirable or even required in order to become an instructor in scuba diving, tennis, golf, karate, or other individual sports.
+Additional certification may be highly desirable or even required for someone to coach individual sports such as tennis or golf.
 There are many certifying organizations specific to the various sports, and their requirements vary.

 Part-time workers and those in smaller facilities or youth leagues are less likely to need formal education or training and may not need certification.

-To reach the ranks of professional coaches, a candidate usually needs years of coaching experience and a winning record at a college.
-Some coaches may not have previous coaching experience but are nevertheless hired at the professional level due to their success as an athlete in that sport.
+To reach the rank of a professional coach, a candidate usually needs years of coaching experience and a winning record at a college.
+Some coaches may not have previous coaching experience but are nevertheless hired at the professional level because of their success as an athlete in their sport.

-Some college coaches begin their careers as graduate assistants or assistant coaches to gain the knowledge and experience needed to become a head coach.
-Large schools and colleges that compete at the highest levels require a head coach with substantial experience at another school or as an assistant coach.
+Some college coaches begin their careers as graduate assistants or assistant coaches in order to gain the knowledge and experience needed to become a head coach.
+Large schools and colleges that compete at the highest levels require a head coach who has had substantial experience at another school or as an assistant coach.

 Other college coaches may start out as high school coaches before moving up to the collegiate level.